AdobeDocs/experience-platform.en/help/profile/privacy.md

 ## Next steps

 By reading this document, you have been introduced to the important concepts involved with processing privacy requests in [!DNL Experience Platform].
-It is recommended that you continue reading the documentation provided throughout this guide in order to deepen your understanding of how to manage identity data and create privacy jobs.
+To deepen your understanding of how to manage identity data and create privacy jobs, please continue reading the documentation provided throughout this guide.

 For information on processing privacy requests for [!DNL Platform] resources not used by [!DNL Profile], see the document on [privacy request processing in the data lake](../catalog/privacy.md).